 When the Power Comes Back On

 Once the power outage is over, you should carefully assess the damage to your home and see what repair work, if any, needs to be done.
-You can also start slowly restoring your home back to normal.
+You can also start slowly restoring your home back to normal by completing the following:

 - If your main power switch is off, double-check that all of your appliances and electronics are unplugged before you turn it back on, to protect yourself from a power surge and the damage that comes with it.

 - If your main water supply was off, turn it back on.

 - Fill your hot water heater with water before you turn it back on.

 - Replace anything that you used from your emergency kit such as batteries, medical supplies, and non-perishable food.

 - Check the food in your refrigerator and freezer for spoilage and throw out anything that isn’t safe to eat.

 - Check to confirm that you don’t have any frozen or burst pipes.